Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Related Work

-(UDA) \cite{csurka2017domain} is an actively studied setting for adapting to distribution shifts.
+Unsupervised domain adaptation (UDA) \cite{csurka2017domain} is an actively studied setting for adapting to distribution shifts.
 Most UDA methods focus on minimizing the gap in feature distributions between the source and target domains to learn domain-invariant feature representations.
-For example, DANN~\cite{ganin2016domain} and CORAL~\cite{sun2016deep,sun2016return} respectively minimize the $\mathcal{H}$-divergence and the gap of the covariance matrices of the feature distributions.
+For example, DANN~\cite{ganin2016domain} and CORAL~\cite{sun2016deep,sun2016return} minimize the $\mathcal{H}$-divergence and the gap of the covariance matrices of the feature distributions, respectively.
 These approaches are based on the fact that a term for the distribution gap is included in the expression of the upper bound of the generalization error on the target domain \cite{ganin2016domain,ben2010theory,Nguyen2022}.
-For example, Nguyen, et al.~\cite{Nguyen2022} proved the following proposition: \begin{proposition}[Nguyen, et al.~\cite{Nguyen2022}] If the loss $-\log \hat{p}(y|\mathbf{z})$ is bounded by a constant $M$ for $\forall \mathbf{z} \in \mathcal{Z}, y\in \mathcal{Y}$,
+However, UDA methods cannot be applied to the TTA setting because UDA requires a labeled source dataset and an unlabeled target dataset at the same time, while TTA does not allow access to the source dataset in test time.